lmsdoctor/moodle-enrol_payment/README.md

 - Is this field required?
 Yes if you want to force taxes when users purchase a course
 - Display on signup page?
 Yes if you allow self-registration

-### Extra: Move your new custom field below the city in the signup form
+### Extra: Move your taxregion custom field below the city in the regular Moodle signup form
-New user profile fields are displayed at the end of the sign up form under a new category.
-How about showing the Province, State or Region (the name you called it) between the City and the Country?

-Just follow the instructions below:
+By default, user profile fields are displayed under a category at the end of the regular Moodle sign up form.
+To display the Province, State or Region (the name you called it) between the City and the Country fields follow the instructions below:

 - Go to Site Administration > Appearance > Additional HTML
 - Paste the piece of code below in **Before BODY is closed** text field.